maxjerdee/pairwise-ranking/README.md

 # pairwise-ranking
 <a href='https://pairwise-ranking.readthedocs.io/en/latest/?badge=latest'> <img src='https://readthedocs.org/projects/pairwise-ranking/badge/?version=latest' alt='Documentation status' /></a> <a href="https://badge.fury.io/py/pytrx"><img src="https://badge.fury.io/py/pairwise-ranking.svg" alt="PyPI status" height="18"></a> <br>

-### Models for ranking participants given pairwise comparisons between them
+### Models for ranking competitors and measuring the nature of hierarchies

-### Maximilian Jerdee, Mark Newman
+##### Maximilian Jerdee, Mark Newman

-Paired comparisons may arise from records of sports matches, social interactions, any other preferences between pairs of objects.
-From these data sets we can model the "strengths" of each participant. <br>
+Paired comparisons may arise from records of sports matches, social interactions, or from any set of preferences between pairs of objects.
+In these settings we can model the "strengths" of each participant, predict future contests, and infer the "depth-of-competition" and "luck" present in the hierarchies considered. <br>

-The models implemented implemented in this package are described in this paper:
+The models implemented in this package are based on this paper:

 M. Jerdee, M. E. J. Newman, Luck, skill, and depth of competition in games and social hierarchies, Preprint <a href="https://arxiv.org/abs/2312.04711">arxiv:2312.04711</a>
 (2023).

-As shown in the paper, these models have strong predictive performance and may also be used to infer the "depth-of-competition" and "luck" present in the hierarchies considered.

 ## Installation
-pairwise-ranking may be installed through pip:
+`pairwise-ranking` may be installed through pip:

 ```bash
 pip install pairwise-ranking